 Here’s something you can do to help.
 Read through this list.
 Add titles to your Goodreads shelf using the links below.
 If your budget allows, purchase a couple of the books on this list through any of the buy links.
 (Amazon, Book Depository and Indiebound links are affiliate links.)

 Paul Marconi has always thought that Bellwood was a strange town, but also a bit of a boring one.
 Not much for an 11 year old to do.
 Fires are burning nearby, Paul’s parents are obsessed with winning a bratwurst contest, his best friend, one of the founding members of their only-sibling detective club, The One and Onlys, is about to have a younger sister, sort of undoing their whole reason for existing.
 But then!
-Hundreds of rubber duckies have … Continue reading →
+Hundreds of … Continue reading →